 If you are following a ketogenic lifestyle then oftentimes you can find yourself feeling exhausted after an intense workout.

-Perhaps your recovery is much longer than it usually is or you simply struggle to implement a ketogenic diet 7 days a week for losing weight.
+Perhaps your recovery is much longer than it usually is or you simply struggle to implement a ketogenic diet plan 7 days a week for losing weight.

 We will learn about the benefits of starting a targeted ketogenic diet for weight loss.

-A traditional keto diet is based solely around the consumption of moderate protein and high fats while keeping carbohydrate intake to a bare minimum.
+As explained above, a traditional keto diet is based solely around the consumption of moderate protein and high fats while keeping carbohydrate intake to a bare minimum.

 People may want to use some of the principles of the ketogenic diet but don’t wish to drop the carbohydrates completely every day.

-Check out our keto diet food pyramid for a rough guide what to eat on keto.
+If new to this lifestyle, check out our keto diet food pyramid for a rough guide what to eat on keto.

 With a TKD you would eat carbohydrates immediately before and after weight training workouts.
+Or simply around exercise times.

 On a low carbohydrate diet sprinting is usually not something most people should be doing.